aosman101/java-wallet-polymorphism/README.md

 ## Why this project?

 This is a concise example for students and interview preparation that demonstrates:
-- Class hierarchies and **inheritance**
+- Class hierarchies and **inheritance**.
 - **Method overriding** (`format()`, `isExpired()`).
 - **Polymorphism** (storing heterogeneous `Card` types in `Wallet`).
-- Simple driver program structure.
+- Basic Structure of a Driver Program.

 ---